4.1a Does the combined authority corporate plan include a net zero target and make tackling the climate emergency one of its main priorities? - /

 - High

-According to the combined authority's own reporting, have their own emissions reduced since 2019?
-Three tier criteria Combined authority must meet the minimum criteria of question 3a to be able to get points for this question.
-Criteria met if, using the combined authority's own reporting mechanisms, there has been a 5% or more reduction of scope 1 and 2 emissions when comparing 2019 to 2021 (or financial years 2018/19 to 2021/22) data.
-Additional points awarded if this emission reduction has been 10% or more, or further points if the reduction has been 20% or more.
-Further points awarded if there has been any reduction from scope 3 emissions.
-We recognise that there is currently no standard way that all combined authorities use to report on emissions.
-We will score combined authorities own calculations, despite the differences, as long as they fulfill the requirements in 3a. | 1 out of 11 councils got full marks for this question. |
+According to the combined authority's own reporting, have the council's own greenhouse gas emissions reduced since 2019?
+Four-tier criteria First tier criteria met if, using the councils' own reporting mechanisms, there has been a reduction of scope 1 and 2 emissions when comparing 2019 to 2022 (or financial years 2019/20 to 2022/23) data equal to or greater than 5% and lower than 10%.
+Second tier criteria met if the emissions reduction has been greater than or equal to 10% and lower than 20%, Third-tier criteria met if the reduction has been greater than or equal to 20% and lower than 40%.
+Fourth-tier criteria met if the emission reduction has been greater than or equal to 40%.
+We recognise that there is currently no standard way that all councils use to report on emissions.
+We will score councils' own calculations, despite the differences, as long as they fulfill the requirements in 3a. | councils got full marks for this question. |

 - National Data